pubkey/rxdb/docs-src/docs/nosql-performance-tips.md

 ## Try different ordering of index fields

 The order of the fields in a compound index is very important for performance.
 When optimizing index usage, you should try out different orders on the index fields and measure which runs faster.
 For that it is very important to run tests on real-world data where the distribution of the data is the same as in production.
-For exmaple when there is a query on a user collection with an `age` and a `gender` field, it depends if the index `['gender', 'age']` performance better as `['age', 'gender']` based on the distribution of data:
+For example when there is a query on a user collection with an `age` and a `gender` field, it depends if the index `['gender', 'age']` performance better as `['age', 'gender']` based on the distribution of data:

 ```ts
 const query = myCollection